 A successful initiative requires time, resources and money investments.
 Show the belief in your team and empower them with the required resources.
 Processes and beliefs need to revamped with changing times.
 Your existing process may be a barrier in providing an experience to your customers which is aligned to your business goal.
 Take an objective look at them and get rid of them if required.
 Here is an interesting story by Shep Hyken on how some companies create bad rules that are based on a very small percentage of customers taking advantage of the company.
 Be vary of getting caught in this trap.

 Consistently produce, track, evaluate and celebrate volumes of small and large accomplishments – and correlate them to results.

-Use increasing credibility to change systems, structures and policies that don’t align with the vision; hire, promote and develop employees who can implement the vision; reinvigorate the process with new projects, themes and volunteers.
+Use increasing credibility to change systems, structures, and policies that don’t align with the vision; hire, promote and develop employees who can implement the vision; reinvigorate the process with new projects, themes and volunteers.

-Implementing Net Promoter System® is a long term goal so keep up the tempo.
+Implementing Net Promoter System® is a long-term goal so keep up the tempo.
 Having proven that Net Promoter System® works, it’s time to move on to bigger bets.
 Early wins should have developed the confidence and respect of management so business case for big bets like product design change, process change etc get approval easily.

 Articulate the connections between the new behaviours and organisational success, and develop the means to ensure leadership development and succession.

 Make Net Promoter System® the DNA of your organisation and the language of communication.
-Both action and performance of the organisation should be measured on its impact on customer experience and departments should be clear how their actions impact customer experience.
+Both action and performance of the organisation should be measured on its impact on customer experience and departments should be clear how their actions impact the customer experience.